payonel/ocvm/README.md

 **How to Build**

-Just run `make` in the source root.
-If successful, you should have a `ocvm` binary.
-Run it using `./ocvm`

-There are some requirements for building:
-1. svn: The Makefile will download OpenComputers source files If you do have svn available, or prefer to prepare the system/ dir by hand, from the source root:
-    1. mkdir system
-    2. `wget https://raw.githubusercontent.com/MightyPirates/OpenComputers/master-MC1.7.10/src/main/resources/assets/opencomputers/lua/machine.lua -O system/machine.lua`
-    3. `wget https://raw.githubusercontent.com/MightyPirates/OpenComputers/master-MC1.7.10/src/main/resources/assets/opencomputers/lua/bios.lua -O system/bios.lua`
-    4. `wget https://raw.githubusercontent.com/MightyPirates/OpenComputers/master-MC1.7.10/src/main/resources/assets/opencomputers/font.hex -O system/font.hex`
+Run `make deps` at least once to download OpenComputers machine system files.
+These files are cached and not deleted by `make clean`.
+Delete the temporary `system` directory manually if you want `make deps` to redownload them

+Run `make` to build

+Run `./ocvm`

+1. tools required: c++ compiler and lua sdk files
-2. g++ 5.4 with c++14 support (experimental/filesystem is used)
+2. c++17 support
-3. lua5.2 (`make lua=5.3` to use lua5.3)
+3. pkg-config defaults to `lua`.
+If your system has a different lua pkg name, you can override the default with `make lua=lua5.3`.
+If you are unsure, see your systems lua packages with `pkg-config --list-all`.
 4. A vt100 compatible terminal

+**Custom Build Overrides**

+* lua=lua
+  - You can override the lua pkg config with 'lua' environment variable: e.g. `make lua=lua5.2`

+* CXX=g++
+  - You can override the lua pkg config with 'lua' environment variable: e.g. `make CXX=g++-12`

 **Future Scope**

-I plan to add support for building ocvm on Mac using boost filesystem and clang+llvm

-I do not plan to add support for non-ansi terminals nor windows.
+I plan to add support for building ocvm on Mac using boost filesystem I do not plan to add support for non-ansi terminals nor windows.
 If this works in cygwin it wasn't on purpose